 Your Horoscope This Week: November 9 To 15

 Cosmic beings… we thought we were coasting to the finish line of 2025, but baby, the cosmos said, “Not so fast.”
-This week kicks off with a mind maze of epic proportions as Mercury begins its final retrograde of the year on November 9 at 2:02 p.m.
-EST, and it’s happening in none other than Sagittarius — the sign of bold opinions, big dreams, and spontaneous “let’s go to Bali” texts.
+This week kicks off with a mind maze of epic proportions as Mercury begins its final retrograde of the year on November 10 at 6:02 a.m.
+AEDT, and it’s happening in none other than Sagittarius — the sign of bold opinions, big dreams, and spontaneous “let’s go to Bali” texts.

 But under Mercury retrograde?
 Yeah... your GPS might glitch halfway through the journey.
 Sag energy loves to think big picture, but Mercury is trying to zoom in and say, “Wait, did you really mean that?
 Or were you just avoiding the details?”
 This is the kind of transit that makes you question your own hot takes.
 So if you suddenly backpedal on that workshop you were going to launch or rethink that long-distance situationship you were convinced was soulmate-level last week, you’re not flaky… you’re realigning.